intuit/gqlex/README.md

 }
 ```

-## eXtendGql Use Cases
+## gqlex Use Cases
-The eXtendGql can be used during base code while the developer required to enrich GraphQL document with more fields, while querying server for data, or during manipulation of data in server, so the code can articulate the relevant fields to manipulate in the service side.
+The gqlex can be used during base code while the developer required to enrich GraphQL document with more fields, while querying server for data, or during manipulation of data in server, so the code can articulate the relevant fields to manipulate in the service side.
-The eXtendGql can also be utilize during integration or E2E testing, generating of synthetic GraphQL data, result with high velocity and managed solution.
+The gqlex can also be utilize during integration or E2E testing, generating of synthetic GraphQL data, result with high velocity and managed solution.

 I elaborate the following use cases with more details: